blaenk/site/input/notes/docker.markdown

 CMD ["python", "app.py"]
 ```

+A <span class="path">.dockerignore</span> file can be used exclude files and directories from a resulting image, similar to <span class="path">.gitignore</span>.

 # Building

 A <span class="path">Dockerfile</span> can be built into a Docker image with the `docker build` command.
+The image is built in a particular context, such as the current directory `.`, and the file named <span class="path">Dockerfile</span> at the root of that context is used by default, unless one is explicitly specified with the `-f` parameter.

 Docker images are usually tagged with the `-t` parameter, which can be provided multiple times to facilitate readjusting the `latest` tag, for example.

 ``` console
 $ docker build -t myimage .
 ```

+The instructions in the <span class="path">Dockerfile</span> are run sequentially _and independently_ by the Docker daemon, committing the result of each one to a new image if necessary, then outputting the ID of the resulting image.

+Note that since each instruction is run in isolation, a `RUN cd /tmp` command will not affect subsequent instructions.

 # Tags